 Obama’s campaign moved quickly to link Romney with Mourdock, who said in a debate with Democrat Joe Donnelly on Tuesday that pregnancy caused by rape is “something God intended to happen.”

 Obama believed the comment was “outrageous and demeaning to women,” said campaign spokeswoman Jen Psaki, adding that she was perplexed Romney would not demand an ad he filmed in support of Mourdock be taken off the air.

 ‘A REMINDER’ ON WOMEN‘S HEALTHCARE

 “This is a reminder that a Republican Congress working with a Republican president, Mitt Romney, would feel that women should not be able to make choices about their own healthcare,” Psaki told reporters on the flight to Iowa.

-Romney’s campaign tried to distance him from Mourdock’s remark, saying it did not reflect his views.
-But has not demanded the ad be pulled.
 Obama has criticized Romney for his opposition to abortion rights except in cases of rape, incest or the health of the mother.
+Romney’s campaign tried to distance him from Mourdock’s remark, but did not demand that the ad be pulled.

 Polls show a deadlocked race nationally.
 A Reuters/Ipsos online tracking poll gave Romney a 1-point edge on Wednesday, 47 percent to Obama’s 46 percent.